cameronmalloy/cameronmalloy_pelican/content/articles/ba_sentiment.md

 ![img not found]({static}/assets/ba_sentiment_assets/confusion_matrix_lstm_conv.png){.wp-image-105}
 </figure>

-When you’re ready to publish, give your post three to five tags that describe your blog’s focus — writing, photography, fiction, parenting, food, cars, movies, sports, whatever.
-These tags will help others who care about your topics find you in the Reader.
-Make sure one of the tags is “zerotohero,” so other new bloggers can find you, too.

 ## Sentiment

 Applying the model to the bay area tweets gives way to the following city sentiment map